teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 without knowing what it is), terse, dumpable as text, extensible, standardized, and very easy to parse and encode.

-We will choose to represent nearly everything as maps whose whose keys are short integers: this is slightly shorter in its encoding than string-based dictionaries.
+We will choose to represent size-critical types as maps whose keys are short integers: this is slightly shorter in its encoding than string-based dictionaries.
 (We could make things even shorter by using arrays, but that would have future-proofing